Ramiz-Raja/MLOPSPROJECT2/GITHUB_SECRETS_SETUP.md

   2. Scroll down to "API keys" section
   3. Copy your API key
 - **Value**: Your W&B API key (starts with something like `a1b2c3d4...`)
+- **⚠️ Important**: Make sure there are no leading or trailing spaces when copying the key!

 #### `WANDB_ENTITY` (Optional)
 - **Description**: Your W&B username or team name